 So what exactly is data preparation, and why is it so important?

-Informatica.com defines data preparation as “a pre-processing step in which data from one or more sources is cleaned and transformed to improve its quality prior to its use in business analytics.”
+Data preparation is the process in which data from one or more sources is cleaned and transformed to improve its quality prior to its use in business data analysis.
 It’s often used to merge different data sources with different structures and different levels of data quality into a clean, consistent format.

 This consistency of format is what makes data preparation so powerful.
-It’s the key process that combines data from many different data sources and provides meaningful business insights.
-In the Big Data era, where advanced software like import.io’s Extract tool can quickly and easily grab data from different websites, any business can take advantage of fast and effective data preparation techniques.
+It’s the key process that combines data from many different data sources and provides the opportunity for meaningful business insights.
+Without data preparation, patterns and insights could be missing from the database and overlooked during analysis.
+In the big data era, where advanced data mining software like Import.io’s Extract tool can quickly and easily grab data from different websites, any business can take advantage of fast and effective data preparation techniques.

 And data preparation is a key part of self-service analytics, as well.
 By enabling business users to prepare their own data for analysis, organizations can bypass the IT bottleneck and accelerate time-to-insight, and, ultimately, better business decision-making.